 The private limited company is probably the most common vehicle used in joint ventures.
 One of the main factors for not using this structure is often tax.

 A partnership exists between persons carrying on a business in common with a view to making profit.
 No written documentation is required to create a partnership, although it is recommended that a written partnership deed be produced in all circumstances for certainty and clarity.
-In the absence of a formal partnership agreement, the provisions of the Partnership Act will apply.
+In the absence of a formal partnership agreement, the provisions of the Partnership Act will apply which may not reflect the position that the parties are trying to reach commercially.

 There are three types of partnership: